stefanoverna/mquickjs-ruby/README.md

 ## Security Guardrails

-MQuickJS implements multiple layers of security to ensure safe execution of untrusted code.
+MQuickJS implements multiple layers of defense-in-depth security controls.
+While these features provide important resource limits and isolation, they should not be relied upon as the sole security mechanism for executing untrusted code.

 ### Memory Safety